How conservative canal stenosis treatments like medication can deliver sufficient relief

-Conservative canal stenosis treatments like medication (e.g., pain relievers and anti-inflammatories) can often preclude the need for surgery.
+Conservative canal stenosis treatments like pain medication and anti-inflammatories can often prevent the need for surgery.
 Occasionally, surgical intervention is recommended to address debilitating neck or back pain associated with spinal stenosis.
 However, such recommendations are generally made only as a last resort when a patient’s symptoms do not respond sufficiently to several weeks or months of conservative treatment.
-The majority of stenosis patients are able to find adequate relief through medication and other non-surgical approaches.
+The majority of canal stenosis patients are able to find adequate relief through the medications described in the following article.

 What do canal stenosis treatments like medication target?

 Canal stenosis is a condition in which the spinal canal becomes excessively narrow, usually due to the presence of excess tissue, like spinal disc matter or bone spurs within its confines.
 This type of anatomical debris is often produced by degenerative spine conditions, such as a herniated disc or osteoarthritis.

 If excess tissue constricts the spinal canal and exerts pressure on a sensitive nerve root or the spinal cord itself, uncomfortable symptoms can arise, including localized and radiating pain, tingling, numbness and muscle weakness.
 In general, the goal of conservative canal stenosis treatments is to manage the symptoms of neural compression.
 For this purpose, over-the-counter and prescription medications are often very effective.

 Types of medications used to treat canal stenosis

 Some of the medications that are often recommended by doctors to relieve the symptoms of canal stenosis include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to reduce inflammation and alleviate pain